Submissions to Government

 We’re excited to share our detailed scientific reports.
 These rigorously researched documents reflect important baseline data on the sea turtles of Gnaraloo.
 Our scientists use this data to inform responsible management and protection of endangered sea turtles and their critical coastal nesting habitat.

-The Gnaraloo Turtle Conservation Program was started and managed by the Gnaraloo Station Trust (the predecessor of the Gnaraloo Wilderness Foundation) in 2008/09 and will end in 2017/18 unless there are new funding sources.
+The Gnaraloo Turtle Conservation Program was started and managed by Gnaraloo Station (the predecessor of the Gnaraloo Wilderness Foundation).

 Read our feral animal control reports